yuvalmGS/gigaspaces-wiki-jekyll/xap97net/query-paging-support.markdown

 The [IteratorScope](http://www.gigaspaces.com/docs/JavaDoc{% currentversion %}/index.html?com/gigaspaces/client/iterator/IteratorScope.html) determines the scope of a GSIterator.
 Here are the supported options:

-- `CURRENT` - Indicates that the iterator will process entries currently in the space, and ignores future changes.
+- `ExistingEntries` - Indicates that the iterator will process entries currently in the space, and ignores future changes.
-- `CURRENT_AND_FUTURE` - Indicates that the iterator will process both entries currently in the space and future changes.
+- `ExistingAndFutureEntries` - Indicates that the iterator will process both entries currently in the space and future changes.
-- `FUTURE` - Indicates that the iterator will ignore entries currently in the space, and process future changes.
+- `FutureEntries` - Indicates that the iterator will ignore entries currently in the space, and process future changes.

 # The GSIterator